annhchen89/cs527/progress1.md

 - I created 2 pull requests toward ```EsotericSoftware/kryo``` by potentially fixing six tests.
 I was fortunate that one fix resolved two tests and another resolved four.
 Based on the grading, I think I could earn 18 points if I opened real PRs for all six tests, since points are given per test status.

 __Ann Chen (hueic2)__
 - I created 1 pull requests toward ```google/guava```, but the developer rejected it because FULL mode that reorders the same collection twice is not interesting to them, so I marked it as DeveloperWontFix in IDOFT.
 I also created 2 PRs in ```apache/accumulo```, which is currently pending.
+I didn't reach the goal points for the week since 1 of the pull request got closed.
+- Point I think I earned?:
+  - opened 3: 9 points
+  - rejected 1: -2 points
+  - developerWontFix 1: 0.33 points
+  - Total: 7.33 points